mbecker/gpxs/Readme.md

 I'm using Strava quite heavily (3-5 activities/week) for most of my sport activities like running, cycling, hiking, etc. (see https://www.strava.com/athletes/8844168).
 At the moment I'm using the Strava iOS App.
 Unfortunatley I started with Runkeeper years ago and switched for a time to Garmin and other tools.
 Once I exported (more or less all) my tracks from all third parties and uploaded the gpx files to Strava.
 Strava analyzed all the files for me and added the activities to my statistics.
 Nice!

 I want to have all my activites on my local desktop to analyze the gpx files and create nice stats and graphics.
 For that I downloaded all my gpx files from Strava and started to look how to parse the gpx files.
-That's how I discovered __gpxgo__.
+That's how I discovered gpxgo.

 (How to download all activities see: https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export #Section: Bulk Export at the the end of the page)

-The fantastic library __gpxgo__ (https://github.com/tkrajina/gpxgo/issues) by tkrajina parses gpx files and returns information of the gpx/tracks/segements/points like distance, duration and movingtime/distance + stoppedtime/distance.
+The fantastic library gpxgo (https://github.com/tkrajina/gpxgo/issues) by tkrajina parses gpx files and returns information of the gpx/tracks/segements/points like distance, duration and movingtime/distance + stoppedtime/distance.

 Unfortunatley the gpx information like distance (movingdistance), duration (movingtime) does not match with the Strava information.

 My assumption is that Strava does a quite good in analyzing gpx data and should be the baseline to match.
-I looked into the libraray and noticed for example that the distance calculation is quite fast but less accurate than other GPS distance clulcation formulas like Haversine and Vincenty.
+I looked into the libraray and noticed for example that the distance calculation is quite fast but less accurate than other GPS distance calculation formulas like Haversine and Vincenty.
 I started to implement these formulas in the libraray and quickly noticed that for each part of the gpx (gpx->track->segment->point) the data is re-calculated new.
 Additionaly the points which are used for the caluclation for "Moving"Time/Distance are based on the assumption that the speed between two points must be greater than 1.0m/s.
 That results in a big difference of "Moving"Time/Distance of Strava and the library.

 **So I've started to update te libraray as follows:**